- DMS 7109

 Over the past 17 years, he has taught PM at the B.Com and MBA/EMBA levels in both the French and English, mainly in Canada but also in Europe, Africa, and the Middle-East.
 He has led a number of PM workshops in organizational settings and advised a number of project managers and senior business leaders in his consulting work.
 His clients include different federal government departments.
 He has supervised a few PhD students and a dozen M.Sc. students and sat on many MSc and PhD committees all over the world.

-He received the Emerald Literati Network 2011 Award for Excellence (Highly Commended Paper Award Winner) and the IPMA Research Contribution of a Young Researcher Award in 2012.
+He received the Emerald Literati Network Awards for Excellence, Highly Commended Paper Award Winner in 2011 and Outstanding Paper Award in 2017, and the IPMA Research Contribution of a Young Researcher Award in 2012.
 Two of his papers are among the most cited papers in top Project Management journals since 2011.
 Many of his papers are praised by PM practitioners.
 For example, one is cited in a recent World Bank's concept note.

 Publications during the last 7 years